Thank you for reading our post, please rate this article at the end.

 How much does an ATV stator cost?

 If your ATV’s stator is bad and you aren’t a master at working with electrical components on vehicles, then you’ll have to replace the entire stator.
 Stators aren’t usually expensive for most ATVs.
-They will usually cost under $100 for the part and can be significantly less.
+They usually cost under $100 for the part and can be significantly less.

 How do you test the stator on an ATV?